Honouring contributions to Māori arts with 2015 Te Waka Toi Awards

 Weaving veteran Matekino Lawless, acclaimed artist Lisa Reihana and Māori language expert and advocate Rahera Shortland are among this year’s award recipients.

-Established in 1986, the annual awards are the only national Māori arts awards that celebrate all artforms, with awards that recognise leadership, outstanding contribution, excellence and potential in ngā toi Māori.
+Established in 1986, the awards are the only national Māori arts awards that celebrate all artforms, recognising leadership, outstanding contribution, excellence and potential in ngā toi Māori.

 Making a difference to Māori arts

 Te Tohu Toi Kē has been awarded to multi-disciplinary artist Lisa Reihana, MDes, BFA (Ngāpuhi, Ngāti Hine, Ngai Tu) for making a positive difference to ngā toi Māori.
 Lisa has contributed in powerful ways to multimedia, photography, sculpture and screen culture in Aotearoa.
 Most recently, Lisa was selected to represent Aotearoa at the prestigious 57th Venice Biennale in 2017, where she will present her acclaimed work In Pursuit of Venus [infected].
 She will also take a version of the work to the 12th Festival of Pacific Arts in Guam next year.

 Rahera Wiremu Shortland (Ngāpuhi) has been awarded Te Tohu Aroha mō Ngoi Kumeroa Pewhairangi for her contribution to strengthening and promoting the Māori language.
 In the past 40 years she has been committed to the revitalisation of Te Reo as an integral part of the everyday lives of Māori people.
 A long supporter and advocate of Te Ataarangi, she was one of the first adult Māori language Teacher Trainees and started the first Māori Language immersion programme at secondary level in the country.